January 01, 2018 • 3 min read

 Why this focus again?
 This tweet from Charity Majors echos my feelings:

 The biggest boost for my career the past five years wasn't working at Facebook or being a manager, it was developing public speaking skills.— Charity Majors (@mipsytipsy) September 24, 2017

 Submitting CFPs had many incredible side effects.
 In the process of workshopping ideas, I prepared a group of small talks for Meetups, and learned a lot.
-It forced me to stick with ideas for a long time, synthesize information, and practice commanding a room.
-And it led to an unforgettable speaking opportunity at RailsConf.
-Most importantly, it made me a better consultant and developer in ways I'm still discovering.
+It forced me to stick with ideas for a long time, synthesize, and practice commanding a room.
+And it led to an unforgettable opportunity at RailsConf.
+Most importantly, it made me a better developer in ways I’m still discovering.

 Why ten?
 They say one in ten CFPs is selected.
 This year I submitted eleven CFPs; one was selected.
-I'm an average submitter; recognizing this has been an odd relief.
-I'm not Sandi Metz.
+I’m an average submitter.
+I’m not Sandi Metz.
 But I could be Stephen King, who submitted dozens of manuscripts before his first publication and went on to an illustrious career.
-If I want another shot, I'll need to submit at least another ten CFPs.
+If I want another shot, I’ll need to submit at least another ten CFPs.

 Blog of Jake Worth, software engineer in Maine.